In major rewrite of church law, Pope Francis aims for clearer penalties for sex abuse offenders

 The church is now several decades into its effort to reduce cases of clerical abuse and better hold to account bishops and cardinals who have sometimes protected known abusers.

 Church critics say the very effort to handle punishment in-house is misguided: Civil authorities should be immediately notified and given responsibility for cases.
-But those critics say that even the church’s canonical system, when used to dole out penalties to abusers, has been too lax, tending to value the word of priests over those of their alleged victims.
+But those critics say that even the church’s canonical system, when used to dole out penalties to abusers, has been too lax, tending to value the word of priests over the accounts of their alleged victims.

 Before these changes, Francis — under enormous pressure from a wave of abuse cases — had taken more piecemeal measures.
 In the aftermath of a global church abuse summit in 2019, Francis enacted new legislation requiring priests and nuns to report abuse accusations to church authorities.
-He also drew up a new system for investigating complaints of abuse or coverup against bishops or other higher-ups, one of the long-standing trouble-spots for the church.
+He also drew up a new system for investigating complaints of abuse or coverup against bishops or other higher-ups, one of the long-standing trouble spots for the church.

-The revisions in canon law released Tuesday go far beyond the abuse issue, though some of the foundational parts remain unchanged.
+The revisions in canon law released Tuesday go far beyond the abuse issue, although some of the foundational parts remain unchanged.
 Like the previous version, this one says that excommunication should be used only for the gravest offenses.
 One instance, then and now, that can lead to excommunication: procuring an abortion.
 Heretics and schismatics get the same punishment.

 But this version has changes that seem to acknowledge some of the church’s recent scandals, including financial misconduct by church authorities.
 The new norms expand on the list of money-related crimes, specifically mentioning “financial” offenses, adding that to the existing violation of conducting trade or business “contrary to the prescripts of the canons.”